Blacklogic-Dev/BlackEmpowermentApplication/README.md

 - HTML5 + CSS3 🎨
 - JavaScript (Vanilla) ⚙️
 - jsPDF for PDF generation 📄
-- 💡 Designed in 2 days by a 21-year-old student with 33+ certifications in AI, Data Science, ML, Web & Software Engineering.
+- 💡 Designed in 2 days by a 21-year-old student with 70+ certifications in AI and ML engineering, Data Science, ML, Web & Software Engineering.From Microsoft,Microsoft x DUT

 ---